TheSociologist/thesociologist.github.io/index.markdown

 layout: home
 ---
-Hi I'm Ajan.
-You can find some (mostly web development related) posts below or find out more about [me](/about)
+Hi!
+I'm Ajan.
+You can find some (mostly web development related) posts below or find out more about [me](/about).